se-edu/guides/tutorials/javaFxPart2.md

     private Label text;
     private ImageView displayPicture;

-    public DialogBox(Label l, ImageView iv) {
+    public DialogBox(String s, Image i) {
-        text = l;
+        text = new Label(s);
-        displayPicture = iv;
+        displayPicture = new ImageView(i);
+        text.setWrapText(true);
+        displayPicture.setFitWidth(100.0);
+        displayPicture.setFitHeight(100.0);

+        this.setAlignment(Pos.TOP_RIGHT);

         this.getChildren().addAll(text, displayPicture);
     }
 }
 ```
 We use this control just like any other control.
-To have a dialog box in the scene, we need to create a new DialogBox instance and pass two elements to it: a Label and an ImageView.
+To have a dialog box in the scene, we need to create a new DialogBox instance and pass two elements to it: a String and an Image.
 For now, we can do this in `Duke.java`.

 First, add these imports: